GedikEngin/Imecar/general/notes.md

 S - Silly/Stupid

-In a broader sense, with no context, it refers to keeping solutions and problems simple, avoiding overcomplicating the task and what you have at hand.
+In a broader sense, with no context, it refers to keeping solutions and problems simple, avoiding over complicating the task and what you have at hand.
 The benefit of this is you can handle smaller and simpler chunks of a solution/task.

 Similar to its broader use, in software engineering it is a nearly identical concept.
 It focuses on keeping your designs and systems simple where possible.
 The aim is to reduce complexity, which makes it easier to interact with and improves the quality of the system.